parkermac/makefiles/README.md

 This is the first one for compiling on klone.
 - It is similar to lo8 (mox) in that it is for LO_ROMS but with the bio flags turned off.
 - It also is the first use of NetCDF4 in ROMS.
-- This is also the first instance (I think) where we moved all the sbatch file code to LO/dot_in/shared.
+- This is also among the first instances where we moved all the sbatch file code to LO/dot_in/shared.

 ---